Tutorial Gateway

 print(employee)

-# Accessing all the Elements (Rows) Present in the Name Item (Column)
+# Get all the Elements (Rows) Present in the Name Item (Column)

 employee$Name

-# Accessing all the Elements (Rows) Present in the Salary Item (Column)
+# Get all the Elements (Rows) Present in the Salary Item (Column)

 employee$Salary

-In R programming, We can access the lower level elements of the items (or individual cells) in a Data Frame using the index position.
-Using this index value, we can access each and every individual element present in the data frame.
-Index value starts at 1 and ends at n where n is the number of elements in a row or column.
-Syntax behind this is: <Data Frame>[Row_Number, Column_Number] .
+In R programming, we can access the lower-level elements of the items (or individual cells) in a Data Frame using the index position.
+Using this index value, we can access each individual item.
+The index value starts at 1 and ends at n, where n is the number of elements in a row or column.
+The syntax behind this is <Data Frame>[Row_Number, Column_Number].

-For example, if we declare a data frame that has six rows of elements and 4 column elements.
+For example, if we declare a dataframe with six rows of elements and 4 column elements.
 To access or alter 1st value use DataFrame_Name[1, 1], to access 2nd row 3rd column value use DataFrame_Name[2, 3], and to access the 6th row 4th column use DataFrame_Name[6, 4].

 Id <- c(1:6)